publicissapient-france/drone_company/README.md

 **event** attribut is the type of event currently received.
 **event** value can be :
 - WAITING_FOR_COMMAND (the drone is waiting for a new command even if its operating)
-- MOVING
-- DESTINATION_REACHED
-- PARCEL_GRABBED
-- PARCEL_DELIVERED
+- MOVING (the drone is currently moving to its move destination set in the command)
+- PARCEL_GRABBED (the drone has just grabbed a parcel, the next event sent just after this one is WAITING_FOR_COMMAND)
-- MOVE_LOCATION_ERROR (if the location you sent in command is outside the play ground)
+- MOVE_LOCATION_ERROR (if the move location you sent in command is not valid)

 So for example if your drone is currently flying to a point you will receive at each tick an event "MOVING"